 Books are frequently made by sewing a number of sections of folded paper sheets together.

 School books and exercise books are frequently protected / decorated with book covers made by folding paper.
 Book covers made from plain brown paper have also sometimes been used to cover up the titles of books, usually about sex, which were deemed unsuitable for children to read.

-Doilies are commonly made by folding and cutting paper.
+Doilies are commonly made, especially in primary schools, by folding and cutting paper.